dpc10ster/RJafrocTimes/index.md

 This, and other considerations, led me to conclude that an update to the book was needed.
 To keep the book-length within a reasonable limit I decided to split the original book into four books: a quick start book for those needing to apply the methods with minimum theoretical fuss, a book focusing on ROC methodology, a book on the significance testing procedure and, my specialty, a book focusing on FROC methodology.

-# Documentation: HTML and pdf files
+# Documentation: HTML files

+Support for the pdf file has been removed in the ROC book (4/8/23) as plots produced by `plotly` do not compile when using this format.

 * HTML documentation for the `RJafroc` software (i.e., datasets, functions and update history) is available [here](https://dpc10ster.github.io/RJafroc/).
 The software is fairly stable and undergoing occasional updates.

 * The HTML online book `RJafrocQuickStart` is available [here](https://dpc10ster.github.io/RJafrocQuickStart/).
 Go [here](https://github.com/dpc10ster/RJafrocQuickStart/blob/gh-pages/RJafrocQuickStart.pdf) and then click on `Download` to get the `RJafrocQuickStart.pdf` file.

 * The HTML online book `RJafrocRocBook` is available [here](https://dpc10ster.github.io/RJafrocRocBook/).
-Go [here](https://github.com/dpc10ster/RJafrocRocBook/blob/gh-pages/RJafrocRocBook.pdf) and click on `Download` to get the `RJafrocRocBook.pdf` file.

 * The HTML online book `RJafrocSigTestBook` is available [here](https://dpc10ster.github.io/RJafrocSigTestBook/).
 Go [here](https://github.com/dpc10ster/RJafrocSigTestBook/blob/gh-pages/RJafrocSigTestBook.pdf) and click on `Download` to get the `RJafrocSigTestBook.pdf` file.